mardb/interactive_form/README.md

 ### Accessibility

 - This website aims to be accessible to all users-
-- To be in compliance with web regulations.
+- Is in compliance with web regulations.
 - Considers the needs of users with disabilities.
 - Compatible with assistive technology recognition compatibility (e.g. screen readers, etc.)
+- focus states of activities and form validation errors are highlighted in a way that makes it obvious for all users.

 # interactive_form

 # Real-time error message